Carbon Steel Manufacturer

 Properties of Carbon Stainless steel

-Carbon steel has a high tensile strength that makes it suitable for use in heavy-duty applications.
+- Carbon steel’s high tensile strength makes it suitable for heavy-duty applications.

-Carbon steel has a high level of hardness that makes it resistant to wear and tear.
+- High level of hardness makes it resistant to wear and tear.

 Carbon Steel Grades & Features